Annual Electoral Canvass 2022

 - in some circumstances, you will not need to respond.
 You will still be sent information on who is registered to vote in your household and can update your records if necessary.

 If you have previously given us your email address or a mobile phone number, we may use these to ask you to confirm or update your records through our household response service.
 You should follow the instructions in the email or message to avoid paper forms being sent to your household.

 You can access the online Household Response Service and enter the security code provided in the email or message we sent you.

 I have moved to a new house recently

 If you have moved into a new address recently please check that you are responding for your current address.

 If the household response service shows your previous address, please do not proceed.

-We will send a paper form to your current address but you, and other members of your household, can ensure you are registered as soon as possible by visiting GOV.UK - Register to vote.
+We will send a paper form to your current address but you, and other members of your household, can ensure you are registered as soon as possible by registering online.